caius/caiustheory.com/content/posts/2011-01-06-app-store-hidden-preferences.md

 ...head back to the MAS and install another (free) app, and hey presto, it's leaving my dock alone!
 Hopefully that's all I needed to continue using my Dock as I like.
 (Hidden, and left alone.)

-*Find any other hiddens prefs for the MAS?
-[Mail me](caius@caius.name) or leave a comment and I'll update accordingly.*

 **Update 2011-01-06:**

 Seems my joy was short-lived.
 I'd re-downloaded an app I'd already purchased and it just showed download progress in the MAS app, not in the dock.
 Installing new applications still shows up in the dock (annoyingly.)